vibewell25/vibewell/docs/docs/guides/faq.md

 ## Account & Registration

-### How do I create a Vibewell account?
+### How do I create a VibeWell account?
 You can create an account by clicking "Sign Up" on the homepage.
 Enter your email address, create a password, and follow the verification steps.
 You can also sign up using your Google, Facebook, or Apple account for faster registration.

-### Is my Vibewell account free?
+### Is my VibeWell account free?
-Yes, creating and maintaining a Vibewell account is completely free.
+Yes, creating and maintaining a VibeWell account is completely free.
 You only pay for services booked through the platform.

 ### How do I verify my email address?
 After registering, we send a verification link to your email.
 Click on this link to verify your account.
 If you haven't received the email, check your spam folder or request a new verification email from your account settings.